reissbaker/dress-shoe/README.md

 DRESS SHOE
 ==========

-An wrapper around and extension of [SockJS](http://sockjs.org), allowing for cross-browser namespaced channels of communication and cookie-based authorization using WebSockets and NodeJS.
+A rich, classy wrapper around [SockJS](http://sockjs.org), allowing for cross-browser namespaced channels of communication and cookie-based authorization using WebSockets and NodeJS.
+No Flash necessary -- just tasteful, elegant Javascript.

 Requires sockjs-node on the server, and sockjs-client clientside.